 KIRSTEN VOLNESS is a composer, pianist and educator who grew up outside a small town in southern Minnesota — a place that fostered in her a keen interest in the outdoors and the wonders of nature.
 The magic to be found in the natural world informs and inspires her creative work as do various spiritual philosophies, social and environmental issues.

 Kirsten teaches privately and at the University of Rhode Island.
-She is on the board of directors for the non-profit Boston New Music Initiative and produces new music/multimedia concerts in New York and New England.
+She served on the board of directors for the non-profit Boston New Music Initiative and is dedicated to fostering the creation, production, and promotion of new music and multimedia performance.
 With composition degrees from the University of Michigan (D.M.A., M.M.) and the University of Minnesota (B.A., summa cum laude), past teachers include Evan Chambers, William Bolcom, Betsy Jolas, Bright Sheng, Michael Daugherty, Karen Tanaka, and Judith Lang Zaimont.

 For more information, peruse her CV, see what's new, contact her directly, or